 - Sprinkled in a sandwich

-- Baked into muffins, cookies, bread or other baked goodies
+- Baked into muffins, cookies, bread or other baked goods

 - Sprinkled on top of hummus